Degrees of glory: Inhabitants

-According to the book of Doctrine and Covenants, those who will inhabit the telestial kingdom include those "who received not the gospel of Christ, nor the testimony of Jesus."
-It will also include "liars, and sorcerers, and adulterers, and whoremongers, and whosoever loves and makes a lie", as well as "murderers, and idolaters".
-Because of their refusal to accept Jesus as their Savior, these individuals will remain in spirit prison for 1,000 years during the millennial reign of Christ.
+According to the Doctrine and Covenants, those who will inhabit the telestial kingdom include those who, in this life, "received not the gospel of Christ, nor the testimony of Jesus."
+It will also include those who were "liars, and sorcerers, and adulterers, and whoremongers, and cloakers, and whosoever loves and makes a lie," as well as "murderers, and idolaters."
+Because of their refusal to accept Jesus as their Savior, these individuals will remain in spirit prison for 1,000 years during the millennial reign of Christ until they repent, and accept Jesus Christ and His gospel.
+These individuals will have the opportunity, during this time in the postmortal spirit world, to accept ordinances performed on their behalf by LDS Church members in temples.
 After the 1000 years, the individuals will be resurrected and receive an immortal physical body and be assigned to the telestial kingdom.

 Smith taught that individuals in the telestial kingdom will be servants of God, but "where God and Christ dwell they cannot come, worlds without end"; however, they will receive the ministration of the Holy Ghost and beings from the terrestrial kingdom.
-Despite these limitations, in LDS Church theology being resident in the telestial kingdom is not an unpleasant experience: "the glory of the telestial ... surpasses all understanding".
+Despite these limitations, in LDS Church theology being resident in the telestial kingdom is not an unpleasant experience: "the glory of the telestial ... surpasses all understanding."